CybOXProject/python-cybox/docs/installation.rst

    generally install dependencies automatically, installing the dependencies manually beforehand helps distinguish errors in dependency installation from errors in python-cybox installation.
-Make sure you check to ensure the version you install is compatible with the version of python-cybox you plan to install.
+Make sure you check to ensure the versions you install are compatible with the version of python-cybox you plan to install.

-2. Download the desired version of python-cybox from PyPI_.
+2. Download the desired version of python-cybox from PyPI_ or the GitHub releases_ page.
 The steps below assume you are using the |release| release.

 3. Extract the downloaded file.
 This will leave you with a directory named cybox-|release|.